Behind The Song is a blog series breaking down tracks released by Rival Waves in a bit more detail to bring your the story...behind the song.

 transducer: noun – a device converting one form of energy to another.

-The initial musical idea was to create a song around a series of angular notes that would work well juxtaposed with the huge open chords of a chorus I’d yet to write.
+The initial musical idea was to create a song around a series of angular notes that would work well set against the huge open chords of a chorus I’d yet to write.
 I had no idea where I was going, but I knew where I wanted to end up.

 The riff serves as the standard bearer and recurring theme for everything after.
-The immediacy of the intense, punk-influenced musicality throughout the song, the chugging syncopation that lies just off the downbeat, the spacey middle 8 that creates texture without losing energy, it all stems from that riff.
+The immediacy of the intense, punk-influence throughout the song, the chugging syncopation that lies just off the downbeat, the spacey middle 8 that creates texture without losing energy...it all stemmed from that riff.

 So, the hope…and that title…